Last Updated on

 Tip: A good example is to observe children.
 They’re innocent, curious and they speak what they think.
 They don’t have reservations but act upon their curiosity.
 Be a child.

 Nepal was one of the first countries (next to India) that I was a first time solo traveler in.
 Being on my own, I was a little uncertain and timid.
-I met some children on a country bus and they adopted me (not vice versa).
+I met Nepali children on a country bus and they adopted me (not vice versa).
 They asked me curious questions, talked to me and when we got to the temple we were visiting, grabbed my hand and took me on their own tour.
 The photo below is taken by one of them, whom I taught to use me DSLR.

 Take a group tour or activity